undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 I still suggest using picom as it has the latest technology / optimizations, beside being the most commonly used & most supported one.
-⛔: *Forcing application transparency without blur is also fairly shitty.*
+*Forcing application transparency has very little purpose* IM:⛔

 #### I want blur too
 Just build the latest [master](https://github.com/yshui/picom) and use picom with the --experimental-backends option.
-To build picom from source, follow the instructions in the [README](https://github.com/yshui/picom#build) ⛔: *Using blur is cringe and in 99.99% of cases is unnecessary or used in a rather ugly manner.*
+To build picom from source, follow the instructions in the [README](https://github.com/yshui/picom#build) *Be very caution when using blur, excessive blur can make a rice look bad very easily.* IM:⛔

 #### I want rounded corners too
 Again, picom master has the thing for you, picom has implemented rounder corners in the xrender and legacy glx backends.